 Domain Name System or DNS helps to map the numeric IP address to a human memorable website address.
 With this mapping, you can easily remember the domain names like facebook.com or cnn.com instead of their numeric equivalents.
 By default, your operating system (both desktop and mobile) will offer settings to configure the DNS servers.
 Recently, Google introduced a new feature to configure the DNS in Google Chrome browser.
 In this article, we will explain how to setup DNS over HTTPS in Google Chrome.
+It is also possible to setup DNS at system level to route all network including browsing activities in Chrome.
+Learn more on how to use DNS over HTTPS in Windows 11 computers.

 Default DNS Setup